keboola/connection-docs/components/writers/storage/storage-api/index.md

 ![Screenshot - Target Project](/components/writers/storage/storage-api/storage-api-3.png)

 ## Add Tables
-To create a new table, click the **New Table** button and select a table you want to write to the *target project*.
+To create a new table, click the **New Table** button and select the table you want to write to the *target project*.

 {: .image-popup}
 ![Screenshot - Create table](/components/writers/storage/storage-api/storage-api-4.png)